dreipol/vue-ui/README.md

-If you are using webpack or rollup to compile your js bundle, remember to configure your all your loaders (vue-loader, babel-loader) in order to compile also the `node_modules/@dreipol/vue-ui` dependencies: all the code provided in this repo is written in modern javascript and might be transpiled on older browsers.
+If you are using webpack or rollup to compile your js bundle, remember to configure your all your loaders (vue-loader, babel-loader) in order to compile also the `node_modules/@dreipol/vue-ui` dependencies: all the code provided in this repo is written in modern javascript and might need to be transpiled to support older browsers.

 ## Documentation